Fahrenheit 451

 Burning questions

-It may seem that Ray Bradbury's Fahrenheit 451 is becoming less relevant these days, as hard-copy books are at risk of disappearing, pushed aside by digital communications.
-Without paper media, warnings about book-burning may seem increasingly old-fashioned.
+It may seem Ray Bradbury's Fahrenheit 451 is becoming less relevant these days, as hard-copy books are at risk of disappearing, pushed aside by digital communications.
+Without paper media, warnings about book-burning might become archaic.

 Yet Bradbury goes way beyond book burning in Fahrenheit 451.
-He does have an obvious affection for printed books and a horror of losing them to flames.
-But he makes a point of stating he doesn't venerate the objects themselves but their contents:
+He has an obvious affection for printed books and a horror of losing them to flames, but he makes a point of stating he doesn't venerate the objects themselves but their contents:

 "It's not books you need, it's some of the things that once were in books....
 The same infinite detail and awareness could be projected through the radios, and televisors, but are not.
 No, no, it's not books at all you're looking for!
 Take it where you can find it, in old phonograph records, old motion pictures, and in old friends; look for it in nature and look for it in yourself.
 Books were only one type of receptacle where we stored a lot of things we were afraid we might forget.
 There is nothing magical in them at all.
 The magic is only in what books say, how they stitched the patches of the universe together into one garment for us."

 But even this is not the whole story, so to speak.
-What's all that at the end of the above quote about stitching the universe together?
+What's all that about magic and stitching the universe together?

 It's simplistic to say his malaise is all due to not having books to read.
 But as Montag's day-to-day existence is fitted into the narrative between the book-burning episodes, it becomes clear that it's all part of the same pattern.
 A society that does not allow ideas and stories to be shared is one that cannot give its people a meaningful life.
 And vice versa.